cvlab-stonybrook/Scanpath_Prediction/README.md

 ## Data Preparation
 The dataset consists of two parts: image stimuli and fixations.
 For computational efficiency, we pre-compute the low- and high-resolution belief maps using the pretrained Panoptic FPN (with ResNet50 backbone) from [Detectron2](https://github.com/facebookresearch/detectron2).
 For each image, we extract 134 beliefs maps for both low- and high-resolution and resize them to 20x32.
 Hence, for each image, we have two 134x20x32 tensors.
 Please refer to the [paper](https://arxiv.org/pdf/2005.14310.pdf) for more details.
+Fixations come in the form of invidual scanpaths which mainly consists of a list of (x, y) locations in the image coordinate (see below for an example).
+Note that in the raw fixations there might be fixations out of the image boundaries, we remove them from the scanpaths.

 The typical `<dataset_root>` should be structured as follows
 ```